Donald Trump Impeachment Sought By House Democrats Following Perjury Allegation

-Donald Trump may yet be impeached, with or without damning allegations coming through in the long-expected Mueller report, after years of Democrats trying to dodge the issue.
+A new report suggests Donald Trump may yet be impeached, with or without damning allegations coming through in the long-expected Mueller report, after years of Democrats trying to dodge the issue.

-As Huffington Post reports, some House Democrats believe they can no long ignore the list of alleged impeachable offenses committed by Trump.
-However, Dems have been reluctant to take such a step.
-As one anonymous House Democrat said:
+As the Huffington Post reports, some House Democrats believe they can no longer ignore the list of alleged impeachable offenses committed by Trump.
+However, Democrats have been reluctant to take such a step.

-“At some point it’s like if this guy did this bad stuff, he needs to be impeached and we need to do it ― even if there’s a political cost to it.”
+“At some point, it’s like if this guy did this bad stuff, he needs to be impeached and we need to do it ― even if there’s a political cost to it,” said one Democrat representative who chose to remain anonymous.

 Impeachable Offenses

 The Constitution give members of Congress broad powers to file Articles of Impeachment against the president for any reason, whether for criminal offenses or not.
-In fact, the first (of only two) U.S. presidents to be impeached, Andrew Johnson in 1868, was impeached not for criminal offenses but for political and procedural ones.
+In fact, the first (of only two) U.S. presidents to be impeached, Andrew Johnson, was impeached in 1868, not for criminal offenses but for political and procedural ones.

-As for Trump, the list of issues that Democrats must contend with, as they consider whether or not to impeach him, includes offenses that, if not criminal, are at least borderline.
-For example, Trump is believed to have received money, as president, from foreign governments, a violation of the Constitution’s “Enoluments Clause.”
-Questions remain over whether or not he violated the Foreign Corrupt Practices Act by allegedly offering Russian President Vladimir Putin a $50 million penthouse condo in the proposed Trump Tower Moscow.
+As for Trump, the list of issues that Democrats must contend with, as they consider whether or not to impeach him, include offenses that, if not criminal, are at least borderline.
+For example, Trump is believed to have received money, as president, from foreign governments, a violation of the Constitution’s “Emoluments Clause.”
+Questions remain over whether or not he violated the Foreign Corrupt Practices Act by allegedly offering Russian President Vladimir Putin a $50 million penthouse condominium in the proposed Trump Tower Moscow.
 And of course, the Mueller investigation continues to look into the overall issue of alleged Russian interference into the 2016 election.

 A new bipartisan Senate bill asks the DNI to produce a report in 180 days with "the estimated net worth and known sources of income of Vladimir Putin and his family members." https://t.co/eaDEqLh6YF